Stahlhelm: Postwar

 After World War II, West Germany's Bundesgrenzschutz border guards and some West German police units kept the Stahlhelm in their inventories (police units can be seen wearing them during footage of the Black September hostage crisis in 1972), and the Fallschirmjäger variant was used for some time by the GSG 9.
 With the re-armament of West Germany the Bundeswehr introduced the United States Army M1 Helmet which was replaced by a Kevlar helmet (Gefechtshelm), similar to the modern US helmets, in the 1990s.
 German firefighter units today still use Stahlhelm-shaped helmets in a fluorescent colour.

 East Germany's National People's Army M-56 helmet was modelled on an unused 1942 German design with a more conical shape.
 The Chilean Army still uses the Stahlhelm design for ceremonial purposes, as does the Bolivian Army.
-There are also some Japanese bicycle helmets (with accompanying goggles) that resemble the Stahlhelm.
+There are also some Japanese cycling helmets (with accompanying goggles) that resemble the Stahlhelm.
 Many schools and universities in Mexico such as the Autonomous University of Baja California have military bands that use or resemble the M35 Stahlhelm.

 The U.S. Army's 1980s and 1990s era Kevlar Personnel Armor System for Ground Troops Helmet was sometimes called the "Fritz helmet" for its resemblance to the Stahlhelm.
 The U.S. Army and Marines have continued to use a design akin to the PASGT helmet with the MICH TC-2000 Combat Helmet and Lightweight Helmet, respectively.

 The Chinese People's Liberation Army soldiers still used M1935 helmets which were captured from the Chinese Nationalist Army during the Chinese Civil War until the 1970s.

 Since 2012, El Salvador's Policia Nacional Civil use a navy/indigo blue-coloured helmet that strongly resembles the Stahlhelm; this helmet is used by some members of the riot-control unit and rarely used by the Police's assault teams.